Lately I’ve been really interested in helping entrepreneurs and digital nomads start their own small business.

 City centers tend to be expensive when it comes to renting office space.
 Consider locations outside of the downtown core but still within walking distance.

 For a co-working space you can even consider low-income areas.
 These areas usually have great public transportation accessibility and better value for rent prices.

 As for choosing the right space – look for something big enough for 15-25 people.
 You’ll have to make room for desks, private offices, lounge areas, and any other features or amenities you plan to include.

-Step 4: Fill Your Space With the Right Stuff
+Step 4: Fill Your Space With What People Need

-Take a look at the other co-working spaces in your city and popular once in your country.
+Take a look at the other co-working spaces in your city and popular ones in your country.